-- Count the total number of charges of the peptide at pH 7 (all D, E, K, R, C-terminal COOH, and C-terminal NH2).
+- Count the total number of charges of the peptide at pH 7 (D, E, K, R, C-terminal COOH, and C-terminal NH2).

 - Calculate the overall net charge of the peptide.

-Charges < 0: Acid peptide.Try to solubilize it with a basic solution by adding 10% NH4OH or ammonium bicarbonate in your buffer.
+Charges < 0: Acidic peptide;Try to dissolve it in a basic solution by adding 10% NH4OH or ammonium bicarbonate in your buffer.

-Charges > 0 : Basic peptide.
-Try to solubilize it with an acid solution by adding 10% acetic acid, 0.1% TFA, 0,1% formic acid in your buffer.
+Charges > 0 : Basic peptide; Try to dissolve it in an acidic solution by adding 10% acetic acid, 0.1% TFA, 0,1% formic acid in your buffer.

-Neutral peptide: if the peptide contains > 25% charged residues (e.g., D, K, R, H and E) it is generally soluble in water or aqueous buffers.
-Below 25% charged residue, it is recommended to use organic solvents (DMSO, ACN, DMF).
+Neutral peptide: if the peptide contains > 25% charged residues (e.g., D, K, R, H and E), it is generally soluble in water or aqueous buffers.
+Below 25% charged residues, it is recommended to use organic solvents (DMSO, ACN, DMF).

 Oxidation sensitive peptides

-Cys, Met or Trp are susceptible to oxidize rapidly.
-Use oxygen-free solvents and avoid the use of DMSO when handling these peptides.
-Cys containing peptides can also form unexpected disulfide bridges (intra or inter chain) that can be prevented by working in an acidic solution using DTT (dithiothreitol)
+Cys, Met or Trp-containing peptides are susceptible to oxidation.
+Therefore, it is recommended to dissolve them in oxygen-free buffers.
+Moreover, DMSO should be avoided when handling oxidation-sensitive peptides.
+Cys-containing peptides can form unexpected disulfide bonds (intra or interchain) that can be prevented by using reducing agents, such as DTT (dithiothreitol).

-Below five residues, peptides are usually soluble in water or aqueous buffer, except when the entire sequence consists of hydrophobic amino acids (e.g., W, L, I, F, M, V, Y).
-In this case, organic solvents will probably be necessary.
+Very short peptides consisting in less than five residues are usually soluble in water or aqueous buffer, except when the entire sequence consists of hydrophobic amino acids (e.g., W, L, I, F, M, V, Y).
+In this case, the use of organic solvents is necessary.

 Highly hydrophobic peptides

-Peptides containing more than 50% hydrophobic residues (W, L, I, F, M, V, Y, P, A) are generally poorly soluble in aqueous solutions.
-We recommend to dissolve the peptide in 100% ogranic solvent (DMSO, DMF or acetonitrile).
-Once it is solubilized, add water slowly or buffer up to the desired concentration is reached.
-If the peptide precipitates, we recommend to lyophilizate the peptide and start again with a lower dilution.
-DMSO is the preferred organic solvent for working in cellular biology because of its low toxicity.
+Peptides containing 50% or more hydrophobic residues (W, L, I, F, M, V, Y, P, A) are generally poorly soluble in aqueous solutions.
+We recommend to dissolve hydrophobic peptides in 100% ogranic solvent (DMSO, DMF or acetonitrile) and subsequently dilute with water or buffer to the desired concentration.
+If peptides precipitate, they need to undergo a freeze-drying step before attempting another solubilization to reach a lower dilution.
+DMSO is the ideal organic solvent for biological applications because of its low toxicity.
 If DMSO interferes with your experimental system, use DMF or acetonitrile as an alternative.